nawshadnabil007/ecommerce-backend/README.md

 - **Admin**: admin@ecommerce.com / admin123
 - **User**: user@test.com / user123

-## 📝 License

-This project is created for interview assessment purposes.

 ## 🤝 Support

 For issues or questions, please create an issue in the repository.

 ---

-**Built with ❤️ for Backend Engineer Assessment**